© Crown copyright 2019

 - provide more than one worker’s services to one or more clients because of your contract with those clients

-- provide the worker’s services in the UK - or if the services are provided overseas, that the person is resident in the UK
+- provide the worker’s services in the UK - or if provided overseas, that the person is resident in the UK

 - make one or more payments for the services (including payments to third parties)